New examples of words for which binomial complexities and subword complexity coincide: Open questions

 \begin{question} Is there a natural class of words that can be seen as a \emph{genuine generalization of Sturmian words}, for which the $2$-binomial complexity of at least one (resp. all) of its elements differs from its subword complexity? \end{question}

-For example, Cassaigne-Selmer words (also known as $C$-adic words, \cite{CLL17,CLL22}) are also a fair arithmetic generalization of Sturmian words, and some modest numerical experiments carried out by the author of this paper suggest that their $2$-binomial complexity also coincides with their subword complexity.
+For example, Cassaigne--Selmer words (also known as $C$-adic words, \cite{CLL17,CLL22}) are also a fair arithmetic generalization of Sturmian words, and some modest numerical experiments carried out by the author of this paper suggest that their $2$-binomial complexity also coincides with their subword complexity.

-\begin{proposition} Up to length $n=99$, each factor of a Cassaigne-Selmer word generated by a periodic directive sequence with period at most $5$ is alone in its $2$-binomial class. \end{proposition}
+\begin{proposition} Up to length $n=99$, each factor of a Cassaigne--Selmer word generated by a periodic directive sequence with period at most $5$ is alone in its $2$-binomial class. \end{proposition}

-Since both Arnoux-Rauzy words and Cassaigne-Selmer words belong to the broader class of dendric words \cite{BDDLPRR15,BDDLP18}, it would also be interesting to investigate whether there exists a subclass of dendric words for which none of its elements satisfies this property.
+Since both Arnoux--Rauzy words and Cassaigne--Selmer words belong to the broader class of dendric words \cite{BDDLPRR15,BDDLP18}, it would also be interesting to investigate whether there exists a subclass of dendric words for which none of its elements satisfies this property.

 \begin{question} In the opposite direction, is there a class of words, \emph{genuinely unrelated to Sturmian words}, such that the $2$-binomial complexity, but not the $1$-binomial complexity, of at least one (resp. all) of its elements coincides with its subword complexity? \end{question}